Kyagoat/ItemsRarity/README.md

 ## Gameplay Effects

 Currently, effects are only applied to weapons:
+- Decrease critical hit chance
 - Increased critical hit chance
 - Vampirism percentage based on damage dealt

+## Rarity Effects System

+Rarity not only grants gameplay effects to gear, but also unlocks a limited number of effect slots:

+- **Common** and **Uncommon**: 1 slot, with more malus than bonus effects
+- **Rare** and **Epic**: 2 slots, with more bonus than malus effects
+- **Legendary**: 3 slots, only bonuses with access to rarer effects
+- **Mythic**: 4 slots, only bonuses with higher chances of powerful effects

+## Custom Critical Hit System

+The default Minecraft critical hit mechanic is replaced by a custom system:

+- You can no longer perform regular critical hits in the usual way (this may become data-driven to choose weither or not you activate it).
+- To enhance your crit chances, you'll need to acquire specific effects tied to gear rarity or modifiers.

+The long-term goal is to implement a wide variety of effects for both weapons and armor, allowing players to build and optimize their own unique playstyles.